 - An easy-to-use search tab for quick access to information.

-If you are looking for a tool that offers more insight into what your users (internal or external) want, and you want to actually help your team eliminate work that these tools support, check out alternatives—like Capacity.
+If you are looking for a tool that offers more insight into what your users (internal or external) want, and you want to actually help your team eliminate work that these tools support, check out Freshdesk vs. Zendesk alternatives like Capacity.
 It offers all the necessary features that come with Zendesk and Freshdesk while taking a modern approach to helpdesk software.

 - Conversations: Intuitively and effectively choose your own path with guided conversations.
-Triage questions based on responses.
+Triage questions based on responses and reduce the cost of phone support.

-- Dev Platform: Connect to all of your organization’s apps, including the proprietary apps that your company developed in-house.
+- Developer Platform: Connect to all of your organization’s apps, including the proprietary apps that your company develops in-house.